Got paint stains on your favorite clothes and shoes?

 If you are doubtful that the power of detergent will be strong, then you can dilute it by mixing water.

-This can do wonders in removing the paint stains from your shoes as well.
+This can also do wonders in removing the paint stains from your shoes.

 10- Paint thinner or Turpentine for Oil paint stain

-With a good base of oil, oil paint is the most preferred for painting outdoors to give a shiny appearance and can last long.
+With a good oil base, oil paint is the most preferred for painting outdoors to give a shiny appearance and last long.

 Similarly, the removal of oil paint stains won’t go away easily as you think.